Usage

 Repositories that are already up to date with no notable events produce no output.

 When stdout is a TTY, a live progress bar is shown during repository processing.
+The progress bar uses the repo label with a padded counter, a smooth Unicode block bar that spans the terminal width, and a percentage indicator.
 If an action or finding needs to be logged, the progress line is temporarily cleared, the log message is printed, and the progress bar is redrawn beneath it so the progress indicator remains at the bottom of the active output.

 Verbose Mode